andrew/ultimate-awesome/README.md

 - [awesome-geometry-dash](https://github.com/iAndyHD3/awesome-geometry-dash) - A curated list of awesome Geometry Dash mods, libraries, frameworks, resources and more.
 - [awesome-flutter-map](https://github.com/josxha/awesome-flutter-map) - A list of plugins and other packages that are within the flutter_map ecosystem.
 - [awesome-claude-code](https://github.com/jqueryscript/awesome-claude-code) - A curated list of awesome tools, IDE integrations, frameworks, and other resources for developers working with Anthropic's Claude Code. .
+- [awesome-semantic-web-business](https://github.com/KMax/awesome-semantic-web-business) - A curated list of awesome resources that feature usages of Semantic Web technologies in business cases (applications).
 - [awesome-awesome-llm](https://github.com/kylinc/awesome-awesome-llm) - Awesome LLM papers！ 🚀 🚀 🚀.
 - [awesome-carnatic-music](https://github.com/meerasndr/awesome-carnatic-music) - A collection of awesome carnatic music playlists, apps and learning resources.
 - [IoT-Guide](https://github.com/mikeroyal/IoT-Guide) - IoT Guide.